csantanapr/incubator-openwhisk/docs/reference.md

 ## Swift actions

 ### Swift 3
-Swift 3 actions are executed using Swift 3.0.2  `--kind swift:3` or Swift 3.1.1 `--kind swift:3.1.1`, respectively.
-The default `--kind swift:default` is Swift 3.0.2.
+Swift 3 actions are executed using Swift 3.1.1  `--kind swift:3.1.1` or Swift 3.0.2 `--kind swift:3`, respectively.
+The default `--kind swift:default` is Swift 3.1.1.

 Swift 3.0.2 actions can use the following packages:
 - KituraNet version 1.0.1, https://github.com/IBM-Swift/Kitura-net